egeulgen/PANACEA/README.md

 personalized “driverness” scores from [`driveR`](https://egeulgen.github.io/driveR/) to rank drugs, mapping these onto a protein-protein interaction network.
-The “distance-based” method scores each drug based on these scores an distances between drugs and genes to rank given drugs.
+The “distance-based” method scores each drug based on these scores and distances between drugs and genes to rank given drugs.
 The “RWR” method propagates these scores via a random-walk with restart framework to rank the drugs.

 ## Installation